Getting Healthy Again In Your 40's Is Possible

 Gut health eventually led me down the road to mental and brain health.
 The two have a wonderfully complex relationship that affects our mood, digestion, and even mediates our preference for sugar.

-I started off taking out gluten for a couple weeks.
-Then months.
-Then years.
+I started off with the one step of taking out gluten for a couple weeks.
+Those weeks turned into months.
+And then years.
 I didn’t have much support for this change 15 years ago, but I knew that I immediately felt better with fewer GI pains, headaches, brain fog and skin issues.

 I wasn’t thinking about the 1,000 things I needed to do to be healthy, just the one step of removing gluten.

 I don’t want to minimize that the struggle for health is real.
 I’ve been there.
-And I still have some really hard days where I am sad that I still have headaches and anxiety.
+And I still have some really hard days where I am sad that I still have headaches and experience big bouts of anxiety.
+Being in my 40s has its own set of challenges with perimenopause and changing hormone levels.

 Now, I can more quickly get out of my funk and tell myself what a joy it is to be able to do these things for my body, mind and spirit.
-I can have fun while chopping veggies, deep breathing, and move-move-moving my body.
+I’m grateful I get to chop veggies, do deep breathing exercises, and move throughout the day.

 Without thinking about what you should do to get healthy, what’s the first thing that comes to mind when I ask you: